 The Seattle Thanksgiving Parade, known as the Seattle Macy’s Thanksgiving Holiday Parade, is not the same as the New York’s Macy’s Thanksgiving Day Parade.
 The Seattle parade is particularly popular since it takes place a day after Thanksgiving in West Seattle.
 It features 25 inflated floats, hundreds of costumed characters, and several marching bands, among other performers.
 The march kicks off at 7th Avenue and Pine Street at about 9 am and it lasts about four hours.
 Revelers usually crowd the Westlake Center for the best view.

 1. New York

-The Macy’s Thanksgiving Day Parade on the street of New York is the largest Thanksgiving parade in America.
-More than three million spectators crowd the street to witness of the various activities of the Thanksgiving parade while another over 40 million people across the country gather around their televisions to capture the magic of the parade.
+The Macy’s Thanksgiving Day Parade on the streets of New York is the largest Thanksgiving parade in America.
+More than 3 million spectators crowd the street to witness the various activities of the Thanksgiving parade while another over 40 million people across the country gather around their televisions to capture the magic of the parade.
 The parade is characterized by large balloons including Snoopy and Kermit the Frog.
 There are also festive floats and clowned characters that form the band.
 The parade starts at 77th Street and Central Park and marches through the Upper West Side before ending at 34th Street and 7th Avenue.